HBOCodeLabs/infratest/README.md

 ### Function signatures

-- Public functions must have `t *testing.T` as the first input parameter.
+- Functions must have a context object `ctx *context.Context` as the first input.
-- Any function which interacts with outside resources must have a context object `ctx *context.Context` as an input, which should be directly after the test object for public functions.
+- Public `Assert` functions must have `t *testing.T` as the second input parameter.
-- Any function which requires a third-party client, such as an AWS SDK client or database client, must accept this client object directly after the context object (which would be required since this by definition interacts with outside resources).
+- Any function which requires a third-party client, such as an AWS SDK client or database client, must either accept this client object directly after the test object, or allow setting this via a functional option (in which case the method must ensure that a client has been set).
 This client object must be an interface type as discussed in the section on [the use of interfaces over direct clients](#use-of-interaces-rather-than-direct-types).